J. Maple and Grace Senne Wilson House

-J. Maple and Grace Senne Wilson House is a historic home located at Cape Girardeau, Missouri.
+J. Maple and Grace Senne Wilson House is a historic home located at Cape Girardeau, Missouri, US.
 It was built in 1903–1904, and is a 2 1/2-story, Colonial Revival style red brick dwelling.
 It has a hipped roof, a rooftop balustrade, and a central hipped dormer.
 It features a one-story full-width porch supported by Tuscan order columns and topped with a balustrade and two-story octagonal corner tower.

 It was listed on the National Register of Historic Places in 2015.